margaretmf/margaretmf.github.io/readinglist.md

 * [Data samurai: why your business needs a new breed of data analyst](https://www.forbes.com/sites/brentdykes/2018/04/26/data-samurai-why-your-business-needs-a-new-breed-of-data-analyst/2/#428f7a781e35) by Brent Dykes
 * [GDPR and what it means for your business](https://www.forbes.com/sites/forbestechcouncil/2018/04/25/gdpr-and-what-it-means-for-your-business/#272f36f92d2f) by Greg Shepard
 * [Fintech for the financially excluded?](https://ssir.org/articles/entry/fintech_for_the_financially_excluded) by Ximena Escobar de Nogales
-* [Reframing sexual violence: from #MeToo to time’s up](https://ssir.org/articles/entry/reframing_sexual_violence_from_metoo_to_times_up) by Monika Johnson Hostler, Moira O’Neil
+* [Reframing sexual violence: from #MeToo to time’s up](https://ssir.org/articles/entry/reframing_sexual_violence_from_metoo_to_times_up) by Monika Johnson Hostler & Moira O’Neil
-* [Ending teacher shortages with network mapping](https://ssir.org/articles/entry/ending_teacher_shortages_with_network_mapping) by Talia Milgrom-Elcott, Eric L. Berlow
+* [Ending teacher shortages with network mapping](https://ssir.org/articles/entry/ending_teacher_shortages_with_network_mapping) by Talia Milgrom-Elcott & Eric L. Berlow
 * [Corporate social responsibility for a data age](https://ssir.org/articles/entry/corporate_social_responsibility_for_a_data_age) by Stefaan G. Verhulst
 * [Why your culture matters now more than ever](http://www.thedrum.com/opinion/2018/04/02/why-your-culture-matters-now-more-ever) by Amanda Enayati
 * [Facebook will go on a hiring spree to get India’s 2019 elections right](https://qz.com/1248162/facebook-will-go-on-a-hiring-spree-to-get-indias-2019-elections-right/) by Ananya Bhattacharya
 * [Schools are missing what matters about learning](https://www.theatlantic.com/amp/article/534573/?__twitter_impression=true) by Scott Kaufman
-* [World Bank sounds the alarm on China's development loans and trade war](https://www.smh.com.au/world/asia/world-bank-sounds-the-alarm-on-china-s-development-loans-and-trade-war-20180412-p4z98x.html) by James Massola, Time Colebatch
+* [World Bank sounds the alarm on China's development loans and trade war](https://www.smh.com.au/world/asia/world-bank-sounds-the-alarm-on-china-s-development-loans-and-trade-war-20180412-p4z98x.html) by James Massola & Time Colebatch
 * [India's opportunity and role in shaping the Fourth Industrial Revolution](https://www.weforum.org/agenda/2018/04/india-s-opportunity-and-role-in-shaping-the-fourth-industrial-revolution/) by Borge Brende
 * [Begin with beauty](https://www.aspeninstitute.org/blog-posts/begin-with-beauty/) by Jane Golden
-* [Chase rarely lends to people of color in D.C. — and it’s probably legal](https://www.salon.com/2018/04/03/chase-rarely-lends-to-people-of-color-in-dc-and-it-is-probably-legal_partner/) by Aaron Glantz, Emmanuel Martinez
+* [Chase rarely lends to people of color in D.C. — and it’s probably legal](https://www.salon.com/2018/04/03/chase-rarely-lends-to-people-of-color-in-dc-and-it-is-probably-legal_partner/) by Aaron Glantz & Emmanuel Martinez
 * [America’s federally financed ghettos](https://www.nytimes.com/2018/04/07/opinion/sunday/americas-federally-financed-ghettos.html) by Xia Gordon
 * [An educator makes the case that higher learning needs to grow up](https://mobile.nytimes.com/2017/08/23/books/review/cathy-davidson-new-education.html) by Cathy Davidson
 * [With changing students and times, colleges are going back to school](https://mobile.nytimes.com/2018/04/05/education/learning/colleges-adapt-changing-students.html) by Erica Green